Imagine putting your heart and soul into designing your sales page but getting absolutely no results in return….

 This isn't like a brief social media post.
 This needs to be pretty specific, and may need to get in-depth to really create conversions.

-If Your Copy Is Boring Or Not Relevant To Your Target Customer, There’s Absolutely No Use Of Creating A Sales Page In The First Place
+If Your Copy Is Boring Or Not Relevant To Your Target Market, There’s Absolutely No Use Of Creating A Sales Page In The First Place

 Here’s a quick tip: Organize your copy in short paragraphs and bullet points wherever possible.